Positive Voltage VS Negative Voltage | Examples, Use, Source

 OpAamp Circuits, Bipolar DC Power supplies are the sources of negative voltage.

 Here, you can see the negative terminal of the battery is connected to the positive terminal of the LED and the positive terminal of the battery is connected to the negative terminal of the LED.
-So we can say here a negative voltage is applied across the LED.
+So we can say here a reverse voltage or negative voltage is applied across the LED.

 Negative Voltage Examples